torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 We don't yet have messaging or stomp support in OpenShift Express but will continue to work on adding support for the full TorqueBox stack.
+Memory is also quite constrained so you'll need to be careful when deploying applications that use multiple Ruby runtimes (jobs, services) that you don't run out of memory.

-Even without these bits TorqueBox still provides a lot of features and performance compared to a vanilla Ruby application running on Passenger.
+Even with these limitations TorqueBox still provides a lot of features and performance compared to a vanilla Ruby application running on Passenger.

 Please try it out and give us your feedback!